Traveling to Jerusalem — 10 tips for first-time travelers

-6. Prices are similar to Western Europe – Traveling to Jerusalem
+6. Prices are similar to Western Europe

-I didn’t have much time this trip to hunt for any bargains, which was probably the best thing for my bank balance.
-Aside from bartering in the market in the Muslim Quarter, I found little difference in prices in Jerusalem to those you’d find in Western Europe.
+I didn’t have much time to shop for any bargains, which was probably the best thing for my bank balance.
+Aside from the market in the Muslim Quarter, Jerusalem was more expensive than I had anticipated.

-What’s more, the majority of locals avoid taking taxis, simply because they’re expensive, and the traffic can be bad.
+What’s more, many locals avoid taking taxis, simply because they’re expensive, and the traffic can be awful.
 You can barter the price in taxis or download the ‘Gett’ (taxi) app and use this for cheaper fixed fares.

-7. Jerusalem travel – you feel more spiritual
+7. You feel more spiritual

 For me, I felt really moved when visiting the Church of the Holy Sepulchre.
-It’s the site of the crucifixion and tomb of Jesus Christ.
+It’s said to be the site of the crucifixion and tomb of Jesus Christ.

 8. It’s more liberal than you might think

-If you want to enjoy Jerusalem by night, head to the Mahane Yehuda Shuk to eat, drink and socialize.
+If you want to enjoy Jerusalem by night, the Mahane Yehuda market transforms into a local hotspot.